Cross-Domain Underwater Image Enhancement Guided by No-Reference Image Quality Assessment: A Transfer Learning Approach: Method

 \subsection{Pretrained Network UIR-Net}

-In this study, we propose UIR-Net, a newly designed architecture built upon the Restormer \cite{article79} backbone, which effectively captures both global context and fine-grained details, providing a solid foundation for transfer learning.
+In this study, we propose UIR-Net, a U-shaped Transformer architecture that captures global context and fine-grained details, providing a solid foundation for transfer learning.
 The framework is shown in \cref{fig:tree}.
 The input image \( I \in \mathbb{R}^{H \times W \times C} \) is divided into overlapping patches using a \( 3 \times 3 \) convolution.
 The encoder reduces the spatial resolution through an Unshuffle operation while extracting global features with Transformer modules.
 The decoder restores the resolution using a Shuffle operation.
-We introduce skip connections to fuse low-level encoder features with high-level decoder semantics.
+Skip connections fuse low-level encoder features with high-level decoder semantics.

 To enhance the model’s capacity, each Transformer module includes a Channel Reordering Gated Feedforward Network (CRGFN), which reconstructs multi-scale features via channel reordering \cite{article63}, depth-wise convolutions \cite{article76}, and gated fusion \cite{article77}, improving the network’s ability to model degradation factors.